 Gravel is another low to no maintenance alternative.
 Installing steel edging to contain the gravel helps define the space.
 The key to effective use of gravel, mulch, or whatever material you are using to form your negative space is a clean contrast to the other materials in the garden.
 It also must be proportionate in scale to the positive space (other elements) to provide balance.

-So, when you are planning your garden and figuring out where to put everything, don’t forget to leave room for nothing!
+So, when you are planning your garden or landscape design and figuring out where to put everything, don’t forget to leave room for nothing!

 By Ken Muellers, Lifetime CNLP